UrNas/datamodel-v1.1-feedback/README.md

 prisma export
 ```

-This creates the following file: `export-TIMESTAMP.zip`, where `TIMESTAMPT` represents the time of the export, e.g. `export-2019-03-21T09:08:48.816Z.zip`.
+This creates the following file: `export-TIMESTAMP.zip`, where `TIMESTAMP` represents the time of the export, e.g. `export-2019-03-21T09:08:48.816Z.zip`.

 ##### 4.2.
 Optimize the database schema